 - Minimize patterns.
 Large swatches of busy patterns or bold prints (such as rugs, wallpaper, bedspreads, or couches) can feel fussy and cluttered.
 This is especially important to keep in mind if you’re staging a home for MLS photos (which tend to exaggerate certain patterns and colors).
 Instead, choose soft colors and subtle prints for a more spacious feel.

 - Remember scale and placement.
 The size of the furniture should be in harmony with the dimensions of the room.
 In other words, don’t try to fit a matching set of chunky, oversized sofa AND love seat AND chair into a small living room.
 No walkways or conversation areas should be blocked off by furniture size or arrangement.

 Creative staging can definitely help you get the most from a small room, helping it look bigger and feel more spacious without tearing down walls or breaking the bank.
 If you need a little help getting ready to sell your home and show it in its best light, contact Three Bears Home Staging here to set up a consultation!
 You can also learn even more secrets for staging a home to look its best in our new book, Just Right!
-Easy DIY Home Staging, now available in paperback or for digital download on Apple Books and Amazon!
+Easy DIY Home Staging, now available in paperback or for digital download on Amazon!